-The Information System Owner (ISO), Information System Security Officer (ISSO), and authorized bureau/office system managers are responsible for ensuring adequate safeguards are implemented to protect individual privacy in compliance with Federal laws and policies for the data managed, used and stored in TERPS.
-The ISO and the Privacy Act system managers are
+The Associate Chief Information Officer is the Information System Owner (ISO).
+The Information System Owner (ISO), Information System Security Officer (ISSO), and authorized bureau/office system managers are responsible for ensuring adequate safeguards are implemented to protect individual privacy in compliance with Federal laws and policies for the data managed, used and stored in Progeny.
+The ISO and the Privacy Act system managers are responsible for addressing any Privacy Act complaints and requests for notification, access, redress, or amendment of records in consultation with the DOI Privacy Officials.